Conservative Party (UK): 2022–24: Liz Truss and Rishi Sunak

 On 24 October 2022 Rishi Sunak was declared leader, the first British Asian leader of the Conservatives and the first British Asian prime minister.
 On 22 May 2024 Sunak announced a general election to be held on 4 July 2024.
 During the 2024 general election, public opinion in favour of a change in government was reflected by poor polling from the Conservative Party, with Reform UK making strong polling gains.
 The Conservative manifesto focused on the economy, taxes, welfare, expanding free childcare, education, healthcare, environment, energy, transport and crime.
 It pledged to lower taxes, increase education and NHS spending, deliver 92,000 more nurses and 28,000 more doctors, introduce a new model of National Service, and to treble Britain's offshore wind capacity and support solar energy.
 The final result was the lowest seat total at a general election in the history of the Conservative Party, with well below the previous record low of 156 seats won at the 1906 general election.
-Kemi Badenoch became party leader following Sunak's defeat and resignation.
+Sunak resigned as Prime Minister and the Conservative Party is ousted from the government.

+2024–present: In opposition

+Kemi Badenoch became party leader, leading the Conservatives in opposition.
+As Reform UK surged and topped the opinion polls, the Conservatives faced a number of defections of MPs, including former Home Secretary Suella Braverman and shadow Justice Secretary Robert Jenrick.

+In August 2026, a man who was jailed over his neo-Nazi activism was selected as a Conservative Party local election candidate for 2027.
+The candidate later withdrew his candidacy.
+He was later appointed as an advisor by the party.